 Dinner at Willie B’s

 After an afternoon of exploring and shopping in Downtown Nashville, we went to Willie B’s Kitchen and Lounge for dinner.
-Willie B’s is a Black-Owned Business in Nashville’s Buchanan Art District.
+Willie B’s is one of the local restaurants in Nashville’s Buchanan Art District.
+After finding out it is a Black-Owned Business, we definitely had to support it.
 The menu contains food inspired by New Orleans; we loved the mac and cheese, menage a trois shrimp platter, and I enjoyed the frog leg appetizer.

 Family Style Breakfast at Monell’s

-As suggested by one of our Uber drivers, we went to Monell’s on our last day for a homemade full country breakfast.
+As suggested by one of our Uber drivers, we went to Monell’s on our last day for a homemade full-country breakfast.
 It’s a family-style restaurant so guests sit at a full table to share a meal that includes smoked sausage, bacon, biscuits, and gravy, pancakes, scrambled eggs, cheese grits, fried chicken, corn pudding, coffee, tea, and more!
 What made the experience more enjoyable was their no cellphone rule so we were encouraged to speak with each other.
-We had a great time speaking with our table mates about the food, things to do in Nashville, and travel, the food was amazing and the price was under $20 per person.
+We had a great time chatting with our table mates about the food, things to do in Nashville, and travel, the food was terrific and the price was under $20 per person.

 Whiskey & Moonshine Tasting